UCSF-DataSci/ds217-11-final-chrissie331/report.md

 # Chicago Beach Weather Sensors Analysis

 ## Executive summary
 In this analysis we examine the weather sensor data from Chicago beaches containing 196,194 data collected hourly from April 2015 to November 2025 over a span of three different stations.
 This projects consists of a total of 9 phases.
-Phases 1-3 are mostly responsible for data exploring, cleaning and wrangling.
-Phases 4-6 prepares the dataset for modeling.
-Phases 7-8 models the data which allows us to interpret the results.
+Phases 1-3 are responsible for data exploring and cleaning.
+Phases 4-6 involves data wrangling, feature engineering, and pattern analysis.
+Phases 7-9 prepares the data for modeling, creates models, and interprets the results .
 The workflow allows us to better understand the temportal patterns and build predictive models for air temperature.
 From the predictive models, XGBoost outperformed the other models with a test R² of 0.7441, test RMSE of 5.0905°C, and test MAE of 3.2852°C.

 ---